zkmkarlsruhe/lidar/lidarconfig/README.md

 - **LidarMatrix_*devicenikname*.txt**, translation and rotation of sensor in space.
 Automatically generated when saving the registration.
 Do not edit

-###

 ### nodeDB.txt

 The file `nodeDB.txt` stores information of physical nodes.
 It is automatically managed by `lidarAdmin`.
 Do not change it by hand.

-When nodes register with MAC and IP adresses, they get their UDP port offset and lidar type as return values.
+When nodes register with MAC and IP addresses, they get their UDP port offset and lidar type as return values.

 | MAC               | IP           | Current Port Offset | Login User | Pi Model |
 | ----------------- | ------------ | ------------------- | ---------- | -------- |